sourcefrog/cargo-mutants/book/src/how-it-works.md

     etc.
   - For each function, depending on its return type, generate every mutation pattern that produces a result of that type.

+- Make a copy of the source tree into a scratch directory, excluding version-control directories like `.git` and the `/target` directory.
+The same directory is reused across all the mutations to benefit from incremental builds.
+  - After copying the tree, cargo-mutants scans the top-level `Cargo.toml` and any `.cargo/config.toml` for relative dependencies.
+If there are any, the paths are rewritten to be absolute, so that they still work when cargo is run in the scratch directory.
+  - Before applying any mutations, check that `cargo test` succeeds in the scratch directory: perhaps a test is already broken, or perhaps the tree doesn't build when copied because it relies on relative paths to find dependencies, etc.
+  - If running more than one parallel job, make the appropriate number of additional scratch directories.

 - For each mutation:
   - Apply the mutation to the scratch tree by patching the affected file.